 The plaintiffs in the Cepec case are Georgia residents.
 They filed suit in Delaware against a Georgia corporation, whose principal place of business is in Georgia, for alleged asbestos exposure at a facility owned by the defendant in Florida.
 The defendant has registered as a foreign corporation in Delaware, but reportedly it did less than one percent of its business there.

 The Delaware Supreme Court held that the defendant’s registration as a foreign corporation was not sufficient to establish personal jurisdiction.
 In ruling this way, the court overturned its own precedent, which held that registration constituted “express consent” to jurisdiction.
 Sternberg v.
 O’Neil, 550 A.2d 1105, 1111 (Del.
 1988).
 The Court held that Daimler, decided in 2014, had “fundamentally undermined” the “view of federal jurisprudence” expressed in Sternberg.
 Cepec, slip op. at 2.

 Business litigation attorney James G. Schwartz has represented Bay Area businesses and business owners since 1976.
-To schedule a free and confidential consultation with an experienced and skilled business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with an experienced and skilled business advocate, contact us today online or at (925) 463-1073.